Instance Selection for GANs: Introduction

-In this paper, we analyze the use of instance selection \cite{olvera2010review} in the generative setting.
+In this paper, we analyze the use of instance selection \citep{olvera2010review} in the generative setting.
 We address the problem of uneven model sample quality before GAN model training has begun, rather than after it has finished.
-We note that dataset collection is a noisy process, and that most of the currently used datasets for generative model training and evaluation were not purposely created for this task.
-Thus, through a dataset curation step, we remove low density regions from the data manifold prior to model optimization and show that this \emph{direct} dataset intervention (1) reduces the probability of low quality image samples, (2) reduces model capacity and training time requirements, and (3) can be combined with existing sample filtering techniques to further improve generation quality.
-To remove the sparsest parts of the image manifold we first project the images into an embedding space of perceptually meaningful representations.
-Next, we fit a scoring function to assess the manifold density in the neighbourhood of each embedded data point in the dataset.
-In the final step, we remove the data points from the dataset with the lowest manifold density score.
+We note that dataset collection is a noisy process, and that many of the currently used datasets for generative model training and evaluation were not purposely created for this task.
+Thus, through a dataset curation step, we remove low density regions from the data manifold prior to model optimization and show that this \emph{direct} dataset intervention (1) improves overall image sample quality in exchange for some reduction in diversity, (2) lowers model capacity requirements, and (3) reduces training time.
+To remove the sparsest parts of the image manifold, images are first projected into an embedding space of perceptually meaningful representations.
+A scoring function is then fit to asses the manifold density in the neighbourhood of each embedded data point in the dataset.
+Finally, data points with the lowest manifold density scores are removed from the dataset.
 In our experiments, we evaluate a variety of image embeddings and scoring functions, observing that Inceptionv3 and Gaussian likelihood are well suited for the respective roles.
-Overall, we make the following contributions: \begin{itemize} \item We propose dataset curation via instance selection to improve the output quality of GANs. \item We show that the manifold density in the perceptual embedding space of a given dataset is predictive of GAN performance, and therefore a good scoring function for instance selection. \item We demonstrate the \emph{model capacity savings} of instance selection by achieving state-of-the-art performance on 64 \texttimes\ 64 resolution ImageNet generation using a Self-Attention GAN with \nicefrac{1}{2} the amount of trainable parameters of the current best model. \item We demonstrate \emph{training time savings} by training a 128 \texttimes\ 128 resolution BigGAN on ImageNet in \nicefrac{1}{4} the time of the baseline, while also improving Inception Score by $66\%$ and Fr\'echet Inception Distance (FID) by $16\%$ (computed w.r.t. the \emph{unaltered data distribution}). \end{itemize}
+Overall, we make the following contributions: \begin{itemize} \item We propose dataset curation via instance selection to improve the output quality of GANs. \item We show that the manifold density in the perceptual embedding space of a given dataset is predictive of GAN performance, and therefore a good scoring function for instance selection. \item We demonstrate the \emph{model capacity savings} of instance selection by achieving state-of-the-art performance (in terms of FID) on 64 \texttimes\ 64 resolution ImageNet generation using a Self-Attention GAN with \nicefrac{1}{2} the amount of trainable parameters of the current best model. \item We demonstrate \emph{training time savings} by training a 128 \texttimes\ 128 resolution BigGAN on ImageNet in \nicefrac{1}{4} the time of the baseline, while also achieving superior performance across all image fidelity metrics. \item We exhibit the overall computational savings of instance selection by training a 256 \texttimes 256 resolution BigGAN on ImageNet with only 4 V100 GPUs in 11 days.
+Our model achieves better image fidelity than the baseline model while using \nicefrac{1}{2} as many trainable parameters. \end{itemize}